randyhoyt/facebook-access-token-bookmarklet/README.md

 1. Visit the <a href="https://dl.dropbox.com/u/82944/facebook-access-token-bookmarklet.html" target="_blank">Bookmarklet Installation Page</a> and drag the link there to the Bookmarks bar in your browser.
 1. Have your Facebook App ID and App Secret handy.
-1. Visit the Facebook Access Token Tool in your browser to get short-lived tokens.
+1. Login to the <a href="https://developers.facebook.com/tools/access_token/" target="_blank">Facebook Access Token Tool</a> in your browser to see short-lived tokens for all your apps.
 1. Select/highlight the short-lived token you want to convert into a long-lived token.
 (Double-clicking on the token should select it.)
 1. Click the bookmarklet and specify values in the two prompts:
     1. App ID